tiacsys/bridle/boards/shields/x_grove_testbed/doc/index.rst

                :align: center

             .. note::
-               The :ref:`mimxrt1060_evk` doesn't provide any PWM channel on the
-               |Laced Grove Signal Interface| line :strong:`D6` for the output
-               of a variable average value of voltage over time to the LED.
-Thus the Zephyr sample :ref:`fade-led-sample` is not supported.
+               The :ref:`zephyr:mimxrt1060_evk` doesn't provide any PWM channel on the |Laced Grove Signal Interface| line :strong:`D6` for the output of a variable average value of voltage over time to the LED.
+Thus the Zephyr sample :ref:`zephyr:fade-led-sample` is not supported.

                Should it be absolutely necessary to use a PWM channel, then this can only be carried out in this test bed assembly on line